MILGEM project

-The name of the project emerged from the phrase "National Ship" in Turkish – Milli Gemi.
+The name of the project is derived from the phrase "National Ship" in Turkish – Milli Gemi.

 History

 In mid 1990s the Turkish Navy was researching national resources to design, develop and construct a completely indigenous corvette.
 In 2004, Istanbul Naval Shipyard Command established MILGEM Project Office to execute and coordinate the design, engineering and construction projects.

 By developing the MILGEM project, Turkey aimed to build a warship using local resources to the maximum extent possible, improve national military shipbuilding capacity and skills.
 The objectives for the Ada class were set to enhance the littoral warfare capabilities and to meet the operational requirements of the Turkish Navy.
 MILGEM project office focused on building a modern littoral combat ship with authentic anti-submarine warfare and high-seas patrol capability, extensively employing low-observable superstructure and intelligence sensors.
 In 2005, Istanbul Naval Shipyard Command commenced the construction works of the first vessel of MILGEM project, TCG Heybeliada.